try·st·imu·li

 Blobs

 The simplest nodes are known as blobs.
-They are immutable, in the sense that once a fetch capability has been created for a blob, it will always point at the same data.
+They are immutable, in the sense that once a fetch capability has been created for a blob, it will always point at the same data and links.

 struct Blob {